Is CSC Steel a Value Trap? (Part 1 of 2)

 The transaction was completed in 2016.
 The total consideration together with RM 1.5 million of other related costs was paid via the following:

-These properties have been classified as Investment Properties in CSC Steel’s Balance Sheet.
+These properties were previously classified as Investment Properties in CSC Steel’s Balance Sheet.

 As you can see, the purchase of this investment property is to recover RM 21 million of debt owed by Tatt Giap Group.
-(Refer to Note 2)
+These properties were sold in 2021/22 with a RM 2.5 million gain.

 Is there a Great Future?